libbysereda/tech_interview_prep/README.md

 **Daily plan**:
 1. Choose one module from the list below.
 2. Watch lectures\take notes
-3. Solve relevant problems on IntervewBit\HackerRank\LeetCode
+3. Solve relevant problems on InterviewBit\HackerRank\LeetCode

 Try to spend at least one hour watching lectures and one hour solving problems.